thelowlypeon/thelowlypeon.github.io/_projects/appended.md

 No complicated organization, just one long, ongoing, fast-to-load stream of thoughts, sorted by the time you wrote it.
 No pressure to fix your old typos, or correct your past self, because there's no ability to edit.

+**Appended is awaiting App Store review, but I'll be sure to update this when it's approved!**

 ## Privacy

 Appended doesn't collect, store, or share any of your data.
 If you use iCloud, your notes are stored encrypted in iCloud to sync across your devices.